stamp-association/stamp/packages/stampjs/README.md

 import { InjectedArweaveSigner } from 'warp-contracts-plugin-signature';
 import Arweave from 'arweave';

+// if using ArConnect you need to make sure the following PERMISSIONS are enabled
+// * SIGNATURE
+// * ACCESS_PUBLIC_KEY
+// the new signer plugin from warp requires these settings

+const signer = new InjectedArweaveSigner(globalThis.arweaveWallet) // Required if you are using Warp v1.4.11 or greater
+// also you need to make sure you set the address function signer.getAddress = globalThis.arweaveWallet.getActiveAddress
+// finally you need to setPublicKey await signer.setPublicKey()

 // Initialize STAMPS JS, passing a Warp and Arweave instance const stamps = Stamps.init({
   warp: WarpFactory.forMainnet(),
   arweave: Arweave.init({}),
-  wallet: new InjectedArweaveSigner(globalThis.arweaveWallet) // Required if you are using Warp v1.4.11 or greater });
+  wallet: signer
+});

 // Stamp an asset